 This page contains links to some of our most important organisational publications.

-2015 marked a significant ramp up in the International Growth Centre’s efforts to generate new and collaborative ideas with the aim of reducing poverty and powering growth in our partner countries.
+2015 marked a significant ramp up in the IGC’s efforts to generate new and collaborative ideas with the aim of reducing poverty and powering growth in our partner countries.

 The IGC’s first public facing Annual Report showcases our impact over the last year, and highlights successes in research, policy, and communications.

 The IGC’s Evidence paper series discusses recent developments in the economic literature on each of our four programme areas: State, Firms, Cities, and Energy.
 Each section covers the relevant theory with a special focus on the current knowledge about the mechanisms highlighted, potential policy measures, gaps in current research and potential ways to fill these gaps.